DiegoHerrera262/AlgorithmsCoursera/README.md

 I separate each course on a directory.
 Each directory will contain a log, where all my thoughts and insights will be written, and subdirectories that contain each week's assignments.

 The preferred languages for this repo are **Python** and **JavaScript**.
-To strengthen my abilities on the former language, I will follow Sammie Bae's book
+To strengthen my abilities on the former language, I will follow Sammie Bae's book **JavaScript Data Structures and Algorithms**.